mjosaarinen/lwaes_isa/README.md

 	computation, they are likely to have expired.
     Other approaches have been considered
     [in the literature](https://iacr.org/archive/ches2006/22/22.pdf).
-*   This is a *lightweight* proposal for RV32/RV64 instruction set; a fast implementation would have more than a single S-Box lookup.
 *   In hardware implementation the S-Box and its inverse share much of their circuitry.
 For an example of gate-optimized logic for this purpose, see e.g. [Boyar and Peralta](https://eprint.iacr.org/2011/332.pdf)
+*   This is a *lightweight* proposal for RV32/RV64 instruction set; a fast implementation would have more than a single S-Box lookup.

+**Disclaimer and Status**

+*	[PQShield](https://pqshield.com) offers no warranty or specific claims of standards compliance nor does not endorse this proposal above other proposals.
+[PQSoC](https://pqsoc.com) may or may not implement AES according to this proposal in the future (it currently has a different type of AES implementation).
+*	Despite being proposed in personal capacity, this proposal constitutes a "contribution" as defined in Section 1.4 of the RISC-V foundation membership agreement.

 ## Testing